Axheladini/Link-Monitoring/README.md

 1. This is the most important step, defining your dataset with important links.
 At this point it is an advantage if you have object oriented programming knowledge and skills but I will try to explain the whole process in details so any WebDev, DevOps or Webmaster can understand it.

-<i><b>Before going into details please check english.py and deutsch.py files under websites directory, the whole dataset logic is within these files.</b></i>
+<i>Before going into details please check english.py and deutsch.py files under websites directory, the whole dataset logic is within these files.</i>

 * The whole dataset of important link is under websites directory.
-    * Do not update, change or modify <b>__init__.py</b> and <b>config.py</b> files, these are important files for the tool to run.
+* Do not update, change or modify __init__.py and config.py files, these are important files for the tool to run.
 * I always create a separate dataset file for each language of the website.
 As you can see inside websites directory I have created engllish.py and deutsch.py.
 You can name these files as you wish but you must follow one convention: use only letters and no special characters (like: *&^%$#@!~_+-?/).
 * Each dataset file should have the header code where some modules are imported.
-(Check the line that starts with DO NOT on english.py file).
+(Check the line that starts with DO NOT on english.py file).<br>
 2. Create the object for the language of the pages where your important links are.
 First parameter is The name of the language and the second parameter is the ISO 2 code of a language/Country:

     ```python
     lang = language.Language("English", "en")
     ```

 3. Create the first page with important links.
 First parameter is the name of the page and the second parameter is the link of the page:

+    ```python
-    `page_1 = language.Page("Home page", "https://en.wikibooks.org/wiki/Main_Page")`
+    page_1 = language.Page("Home page", "https://en.wikibooks.org/wiki/Main_Page")
+    ```

 4. Assign the page to the language:

-    `lang.push_page(page_1)`
+    ```python
+    lang.push_page(page_1)
+    ```
 5. This way you can add as much as you want pages for a given language or websites.
 6. Define important links for a given page.

+    ```python
-    `link1 = language.Linku("Featured Books", "https://en.wikibooks.org/wiki/Wikibooks:Featured_books", "", "0", "0", "0", "check_by_parent_id", "n-Featured-books", "")`
+     link1 = language.Linku("Featured Books", "https://en.wikibooks.org/wiki/Wikibooks:Featured_books", "", "0", "0", "0", "check_by_parent_id", "n-Featured-books", "")
+    ```

 ###### Repeat this for all-important links that are present on page_1.  * 2nd, 7nth and 8th attributes you will need to find them within the source code of the page where your important links are
 <b>Attributes:</b>